-Don Laackman became Champlain College's eighth president in July 2014, bringing a commitment to guide Champlain to achieving its goal of being the finest small, professionally and globally focused college in the United States.
-His leadership experience at Accenture, Civic Consulting Alliance and the City Colleges of Chicago position him to strengthen Champlain College's innovative educational model.
+Don Laackman was appointed Champlain College's eighth president in July 2014.
+Under his leadership, the College has strengthened its financial position, quadrupled the size of their online student body from 800 to 3,500, and brought a collaborative approach to governance of the College.
+His leadership experience at Accenture, Civic Consulting Alliance, and the City Colleges of Chicago position him to strengthen Champlain College's innovative educational model.
 Champlain blends career-focused education with interdisciplinary liberal study to give students the skills to adapt and succeed in a rapidly evolving world.

-Prior to his presidency at Harold Washington, Don managed workforce and education programs for Civic Consulting Alliance, a non-profit partnership dedicated to reshaping how Chicago operates through building pro-bono teams of business experts, government leaders and staff that develop strategies for making Chicago more livable, affordable and globally competitive.
+Prior to his presidency at Harold Washington, Laackman managed workforce and education programs for Civic Consulting Alliance, a non-profit partnership dedicated to reshaping how Chicago operates through building pro-bono teams of business experts, government leaders, and staff that develop strategies for making Chicago more livable, affordable, and globally competitive.

-From 1984 to 2007, Don worked at Accenture, one of the world's leading consulting, technology and outsourcing firms.
-Over his twenty-three-year career with the company as a partner and managing director, he led strategy, sales, planning, change management and information technology initiatives for clients of the financial services and insurance industry.
+From 1984 to 2007, Laackman worked at Accenture, one of the world's leading consulting, technology, and outsourcing firms.
+Over his 23-year career with the company as a partner and managing director, he led strategy, sales, planning, change management, and information technology initiatives for clients of the financial services and insurance industry.

-Don received his B.A. degree in Economics, Politics, Rhetoric and Law from the University of Chicago in 1984.
-He obtained his master's degree in Public Policy from the University of Chicago in 2009.
+Laackman received his BA degree in Economics, Politics, Rhetoric, and Law and a master's degree in Public Policy from the University of Chicago.